 Safeguarding at South Gosforth First School

 Ensuring that your child feels safe and secure is our number one priority at South Gosforth First School.
 All staff, both teaching and non-teaching, receive regular training to make sure they have an up to date knowledge of current safeguarding best practice in schools.
 This includes studying and learning from ‘serious case reviews’.
 Training is provided by Clennell Education Solutions: www.clennelleducationsolutions.co.uk and by the Designated Safeguarding Leader (Head Teacher - Mr Robert Adams).
-Members of the governing body, the Head Teacher and Deputy Safeguarding Leader (Deputy Head Teacher – Mrs Jill Whitehouse) also receive regular ‘safer recruitment’ training to ensure that the selection process to recruit new members of staff includes important safeguarding checks.
+Members of the governing body, the Head Teacher and Deputy Safeguarding Leaders (Deputy Head Teacher – Miss Rachael Blackburn) also receive regular ‘safer recruitment’ training to ensure that the selection process to recruit new members of staff includes important safeguarding checks.
 The latest safeguarding practices and training are also regularly shared in weekly staff briefings in order to ensure that all members of staff are fully up to date with the latest protocols and procedures.

 As a school dedicated to meeting the needs of all children we welcome the responsibilities placed upon us to safeguard and promote the welfare of all of our pupils as laid out in ‘Keeping Children Safe in Education’ (September 2021).
 We are mindful of the welfare of our children at all times and contact the appropriate agencies if we have specific concerns.
 We always seek to maintain open communication with parents and carers in these instances where we feel that this is appropriate, however, we reserve our rights as professionals to report concerns to any relevant bodies without initially informing parents and carers if we feel that this would jeopardise the safety of the child.